DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 GraphQL's query language is powered by a core technique known as resolvers. _Every_ field you request can have custom resolvers, and even deeply nested requests can be easily and cleanly resolved with this technique.

 Resolvers are the foundational technique that enable the heart of GraphQL's functionality.
 Resolvers allow you to specify how query fields are resolved--as you'd expect!
 This means that whatever mechanism you use to store data (i.e. MySQL, RESTful backend, MongoDB, etc.) can be used to request resources from that data store and return it to the client, on demand.
-If a field isn't requested in a query, the fiels is never resolved and an additional request is not made!
+If a field isn't requested in a query, the field is never resolved and an additional request is not made!

 Additionally, resolvers can be defined for _any_ field, or even to add additional functionality to a resource (e.g. a computed property on User which adds fullName).